nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

         value: "development"
 ```

-The environment variable `ENVIRONMENT` will be applied to all of the Kubernetes
+The environment variable `ENVIRONMENT` that is configured in the example above,
-jobs.
+will be applied to all of the Kubernetes jobs.

 The specific job queues are enabled or disabled in the `workers` section.
 This
 section contains a map of workers that are defined in your environment.
 Each